-- 1. Before you can volunteer, please write info@spasanmiguel.org to set up an interview.
-We will give you a simple form to sign and then you can be scheduled to start helping us walk dogs and socialize our dogs and cats. - 2.
-Volunteer hours: Monday-Saturday, 11-2 for dogs and 11:30-2 for cats.
+- 1. Volunteer hours: Monday-Saturday, 11-2.
 Please do not come earlier.
 Dog cages and the cattery are not accessible before then because they are being cleaned.
 For dog walking, if possible, it is best to come shortly after 11.
 If you can only volunteer for a little while, that's fine.
 We appreciate whatever time you can spare!
-Thank you! - 3.
-Cat volunteers will be shown to the cattery.
-Dog volunteers will be shown the sign-out board and the correct technique for entering cages, leashing, and walking dogs. - 4.
-Dog volunteers 14 and under and cat volunteers 12 and under must be accompanied by an adult, if permitted to volunteer.
+Thank you! - We will give you a simple form to sign so we have your contact information.
+Cat volunteers will be shown to the cattery and introduced to other volunteers who will give you a brief tour of the different cat areas.
+There are chairs and cushions in the cattery and toys to make your visit and play time with the cats and kittens fun and more comfortable.
+Dog volunteers will be given a short tour of the shelter and shown the correct technique for entering cages, leashing, and walking dogs. - Dog volunteers 14 and under and cat volunteers 12 and under must be accompanied by an adult.
+With adult supervision, they may play with cats and kittens and puppies, but may not walk dogs.